Active Lincolnshire Sport & Physical Activity Awards

-Sign up for free to the Lincolnshire Sport & Physical Activity Network
+Nominate now for the Lincolnshire Sport & Physical Activity Awards 2026

 LincolnBasketball CIC have been awarded a £4810 grant from Sport England’s Together Fund.
 The funding will enable the creation of affordable opportunities to participate in basketball and ongoing training and development for communities in this area.
 The project will provide life-enhancing changes to health, wellbeing and employability, for participants involved.